 I few years after, in 2001, I exchanged the Pioneer for a used Cambridge Audio CD-6 (in the same shop where I bought my first CD from Philips): it featured a very good reading section and a warm sound.
 I found some irony in the fact it used bitstream converters.
 Its successors would have adopted Burr-Brown 24 bit converters but I had listened to the CD-6 in comparison to a brand new Marantz and I liked the Cambridge more.
 It used three separate power supplies for the digital, analogue and optical sections.
 It also had balanced XLR outputs (which I’ve never used).
 I fell in love with Cambridge Audio players during a 1-month trip to Leeds, UK.
 Once back, I searched for a used one and I found it in the aforementioned shop for €600 (€200 plus my old Pioneer – a good treat for the trick they played on me years before!).
 The wonderful player was top of the line in Cambridge Audio’s offer of the time.
 It would cost 1 million Lire when it came out (1996).
 Finally my system was balanced and I did fulfill many of my goals.
 Still, it was technology from the 90s and time matters a lot in digital technology.

-At the end of the day, modern universal audio network multiplayers like these should be the most reasonable choice.
-From a certain point of view, the smartest thing to do should be the high-resolution ripping of the whole digital and analog discography onto a big hard disc to be connected to a good multiplayer or D/A converter (such as the Metrum Acoustics DAC Quad, at right), that could even connect my Macbook by a toslink optical cable.
-The occasional CD playback could be assigned to a simple and cheap Blue-Ray player, also to be connected to the high-quality DAC.
+Therefore, the smartest thing to do would be saving all our music in high resultion files on a large hard disk and play them through a good multiplayer hooked to an excellent D/A converter (such as the Metrum Acoustics DAC Quad, at right), that could even connect my Macbook by a toslink optical cable.
+The occasional CD playback could be assigned to a modern and affordable transport like the Cambridge Audio CXC.

 Sure, I still dream about a proper upper-level CD player among those from Unison Research, Astin Trew, Meridian, Audio Analogue, Rega or Naim (at left, the excellent CD 5i).
 I’m not sure I would feel safe with all my music stored in a hard disc: I would always be worried about a technical failure, about the idea of losing everything in a blink of the eye.
 I like the physical media (I love vinyl!) although I’m tickled by the idea of a “liquid” format superior to the CD format, that seems to be reaching its end.
 They used to say the same about vinyl records (and film photography), so I don’t find anything strange in continuing to use CDs and upgrade the player with a top level one.
 I could prefer made in Italy players, for instance the Unison Research Unico CD Primo.
 It has been vastly reviewed with enthusiasm, it features a valve state output and a “vinlyl-like” sound.
 Some can be used as DAC through a digital coaxial input, some (more expensive ones) have a USB port.
 I could then experiment with liquid music, although I heard some claiming that sound quality is not really affected much by the density of digital information.
 High-rank CD players don’t seem to make you desperately wish for a HD format.
 Although I’ve never really loved the CD format, today I wouldn’t mind keeping on swapping discs rather than organizing playlists on the computer.
 In summary, choosing a CD player from the same maker of my current amp would somehow keep a certain synergy, especially if one day I’ll opt for a new amplifier from the same Italian manufacturer within the Unico series like in the picture at the side.